Reduce, Reuse, Recycle, Recover

 Recycling Right really does make a difference.
 It enables us to collect good, clean recycling that can be turned into something new.

 Keep it clean and empty.
-Food or liquid left on recycling will make paper and cardboard soggy,
+Food or liquid left on recycling will make paper and cardboard soggy and unable to be recycled.

 If you aren't sure about if something can be recycled or not please check or if you really aren't sure leave it out.